linwoodc3/TwitterSnake/README.md

 * In the left hand menu, click **"Instances"** under "INSTANCES"
 * Between the "Launch Instance"  and "Actions" buttons, click **"Connect"**

 This page has instructions to connect to your EC2 instance.
-If you are a Mac/Linux user (what else would you use), you can just cut and paste the commands, remembering to modify the path to your **.pem* file.
+If you are a Mac/Linux user (what else would you use), you can just cut and paste the commands directly into your SSH client, remembering to modify the path to your **.pem* file.

 Here are some instructions for Windows and Mac/Linux users separately.